minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 	connect50

-to have the appliance automatically fix these issues for you!
+into the terminal to have the appliance automatically fix these issues for you!
 You might need to restart the appliance after you've ran `connect50` for the changes to take effect.

 # Dropbox